Faculty and Staff Resources

 Faculty and staff should not make determinations about disability or accommodation needs.
 When a student presents their Accommodation Recommendation Card, the student and instructor should discuss how to best meet the accommodation.
 If a student discloses to you that they have a disability and need accommodations but does not present an Accommodation Recommendation Card, please refer the student to Services for Students with Disabilities in the Dean of Students office.

 In some cases, accommodations may require modifications to standard classroom approaches.
 Some examples include the following:

 - Exam modifications such as taking a copy of the exam to Testing Services or Project Success so that a student may utilize extended time or have access to a less distracting environment or, in rare cases, an individual proctor or scribe.

 - Allowing the use of adaptive technology such as a notebook computer or similar device to aid in taking notes or assisting in recruiting students in the classroom to work as note takers.

 - Providing some materials to students in an accessible electronic format.

 - Consider alternative ways of evaluating content mastery that measures academic ability rather than a disability.
 For example, modifying an exam from multiple-choice to an essay format or allowing an oral exam option.

-If there is a question about how to make an accommodation work or a concern that an accommodation alters the fundamental nature of the course, please consult with Disability Services.
+If there is a question about how to make an accommodation work or a concern that an accommodation alters the fundamental nature of the course, please consult with Services for Students with Disabilities.